 - Provision Shop Mural (Everton Road and Spottiswoode Park Road) – a mural of an old-school general store by Yip Yew Chong.

-4. Interactive art murals at Tiong Bahru
+4. Best interactive mural art in Singapore: Tiong Bahru

 Tiong Bahru is one of the best neighbourhoods to experience old-world charm and modernity at the same time.